 - Skipping moisture testing

-- Not leveling the subfloor properly
+- Not levelling the subfloor properly.

 - Overlooking acoustic insulation